 Lindsey Vonn to decide future in coming days

-CORTINA D’AMPEZZO, Italy (AP) — Lindsey Vonn is going to take “the next couple/few days” to decide her future.
+CORTINA D’AMPEZZO, Italy (AP) — Lindsey Vonn has “so much to process” that she is going to take a few days to decide her future.

-Battling pain in both of her knees and after failing to finish better than ninth in three races this weekend, Vonn said Sunday that immediate retirement from ski racing “is a possibility.”
+Battling pain her knees and after failing to finish better than ninth in three races this weekend, Vonn said on Sunday that immediate retirement from ski racing “is a possibility.”

 A message from U.S. Ski Team spokeswoman Megan Harrod on Monday says Vonn “is going to take the next couple/few days to think about how she will proceed and process everything, and then decide about how she will move forward based on that.”